An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

-\emph{Proof:} In the split instance, each new job (which would have been a subjob in the original instance) is released right after completion of the previous one.
+\begin{lemma} Let $\mathcal{I}_o$ be an original instance of the HGFCS problem with the corresponding split instance $\mathcal{I}_s$.
+Then, the fractional completion time of HDF for both $\mathcal{I}_o$ and $\mathcal{I}_s$ is the same.
+In particular, HDF is an optimal online schedule for $\mathcal{I}_s$ with respect to the fractional completion time, and the optimal dual variables for $\mathcal{I}_s$ can be obtained in a closed-form. \end{lemma} \emph{Proof:} As HDF performs identically on both the split and original instances, the cost of HDF on both instances is the same.
+In the split instance $\mathcal{I}_s$, each new job (which would have been a subjob in the original instance $\mathcal{I}_o$) is released right after completion of the previous one.
 The order in which these jobs are released is exactly the one dictated by the HDF.
 Therefore, any work-preserving schedule (and, in particular, HDF rule) that uses the full unit processing power of the machine would be optimal for the split instance.
-As HDF performs identically on both the split and original instances, the cost of HDF on both instances is equal to OPT.
 Furthermore, we can fully characterize the optimal dual solution for the split instance in a closed form.
 To see this, let us relabel all the $N:=\sum_{j=1}^{n}k_{j}$ jobs in increasing order of their processing intervals by $1,2,\ldots,N$.
 Then,

 form optimal dual solutions to the split instance